vrnimje/Inverted-LQR-Bot-Eklavya/Notes/Vedant/Bipolar_Stepper_Motor.md

 Microstepping is achieved by using pulse-width modulated (PWM) voltage to control current to the motor windings.
 The driver sends two voltage sine waves, 90 degrees out of phase, to the motor windings.
 While current increases in one winding, it decreases in the other winding.
 This gradual transfer of current results in smoother motion and more consistent torque production than full- or half-step control.

+(Pulse-width modulation (PWM), or pulse-duration modulation (PDM), is a method of reducing the average power delivered by an electrical signal, by effectively chopping it up into discrete parts.
+The average value of voltage (and current) fed to the load is controlled by turning the switch between supply and load on and off at a fast rate.
+The longer the switch is on compared to the off periods, the higher the total power supplied to the load.)

 While the smoothness of torque delivery, low-speed motion, and resonance are improved with microstepping, limitations in control and in motor design prevent them from reaching their ideal characteristics.
 This is primarily because microstepping drives can only approximate a true sine wave, so some torque ripple, resonance, and noise remains, although each one is greatly reduced in comparison to full- and half-stepping modes.
 In addition, torque production from a stepper motor with microstepping control is only about 70 percent of the torque produced with full-step control.

  ![image](https://user-images.githubusercontent.com/103848930/186476906-008624e7-3664-40fc-bc86-871ebd0fb4ca.png)